marcelomilo/onyx-kart-bootstrap-theme/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-If you would like to relicense this code to distribute it on the App Store, please contact us at [milo@blackonyx.ie](mailto:milo@blackonyx.ie)

 NOTE This project was previously and incorrectly licensed under the Public Domain.
 It has now been changed to be compatible with Twitter Bootstrap's current license.